Set Operation Tool

 -

-Toggle the visibility of hidden lines in non-shaded views.
+Toggle hidden lines in non-shaded views.

 View Tool